I Am Mordred

-I Am Mordred is a fantasy novel written by Nancy Springer.
+I Am Mordred: A Tale from Camelot is a 1598 fantasy novel written by American author Nancy Springer.
 It begins with King Arthur having fathered a child with his half-sister Morgause and placing all the newborn babies born on May 30 on a boat to drown, including his own son, Mordred.
 After a long, hard voyage through the cold waters of the ocean, only Mordred survives.
 A fisherman and his wife find and adopt him.
 When Mordred is about six years old, Nyneve, a sorceress, approaches and takes Mordred away to his biological mother.
 Mordred is not too keen on becoming a prince, for that means that he has to be a brave, strong, and a skilled warrior, someone he is not.

 Reception

 I am Mordred is a Booklist's Top 10 Fantasy Books for 1999 and an ALA's Best Book for Young Adults.
 The novel also won the 1999 Carolyn W. Field Award.